 Spring Harvests

-The lasagna went over very well in my home.
+The lasagna went over very well in my house.
 The trick is to steam the nettles then SQUEEZE the water out of them fairly well before combining with ricotta cheese.
-Seen here: gluten-free lasagna noodles, home-made tomato sauce, nettle mixed with ricotta, and a little organic mozarella on top.
+Seen here: gluten-free lasagna noodles, home-made tomato sauce, nettle mixed with ricotta, and a little organic mozzarella on top.
 Total prep & cook time under 1 hour!

 For more info about nettles, see my blog post all about them here and here.

 I also made a litre of an amazingly potent Cleavers tincture.
-Cleavers are a very humble yet incredible powerful little healer.
+Cleavers are a very humble yet incredibly powerful little healer.

 Cleavers can be a real gem for those who suffer from recurrent glandular and bladder infections.
 Cleavers has been used in western herbalism as a gentle, non-toxic yet very powerful mover of cellular waste.
 It’s usually found in immune and skin herbal formulas.
 For more info on how to make your own fresh plant tinctures, see my post from last summer here.